 Clear Sky Clock for Moore Observatory

 Moore Observatory is a research and advanced teaching facility of the University of Louisville.
-We occasionally offer tours for small groups, but due to limited staff and time it is not possible to do this on a regular basis.
+We occasionally offer tours for small classes, school groups, and the public on request, but due to limited staff and time it is not possible to do this on a regular basis.
+If you are interested, inquire by email to kielkopf at louisville dot edu.
+Also consider visiting the Louisville Astronomical Society's open house nights at their observatory in Curby, Indiana, and Urban Astronomy Center in nearby Tom Sawyer Park.

-The observatory operates instruments at its Brownsboro site and companion telescopes at Mt.
-Kent near Toowoomba, Australia.
+The University of Louisville Department of Physics and Astronomy operates instruments at its Moore Observatory site near Brownsboro, Kentucky, and companion telescopes at Mt.
+Kent near Toowoomba, Australia, and Mt.
+Lemmon near Tucson, Arizona.

-The 24-inch Ritchie Chretien (RC24) telescope is a research instrument used by faculty and graduate students involved in studies of exoplanets, optical properties of the atmosphere, and the development of imaging and spectroscopic technology.
+Our 24-inch Ritchie Chretien (MORC) telescope is a research instrument used by faculty and graduate students involved in studies of exoplanets, optical properties of the atmosphere, and the development of imaging and spectroscopic technology.

 The 20-inch corrected Dall-Kirkham telescopes at Moore Observatory (CDK20N) and at Mt.
 Kent (CDK20S) are collaboratively operated by the University of Louisville and the University of Southern Queensland for both research and education.
-These telescopes are interfaced to Internet2, and are operated remotely by middle and high school students in Kentucky, undergraduate and graduate students at the University of Louisville, and students of the University of Southern Queensland.
+These telescopes provide research opportunities and course content for undergraduate and graduate students at the University of Louisville and the University of Southern Queensland.

 Other facilities are also available on Belknap Campus.